STMicroelectronics/lis2duxs12-rs/examples/mlc_activity_mobile_stm32f401re_embassy/README.md

 - The external interrupt line is enabled and linked to the appropriate interrupt handler.
 - The interrupt pin is wrapped in Embassy's async `ExtiInput` to await rising edges asynchronously.

-### Sensor Setup via UCF Configuration
+### Sensor Setup via JSON Configuration

 - The LIS2DUXS12 sensor is initialized over I2C with the high I2C address.
 - The sensor is taken out of deep power down mode.
 - The device ID is read and verified; if mismatched, the program halts.
 - The sensor is reset to default configuration and waits until reset completes.
-- The sensor is configured by applying a sequence of register writes and delays defined in the `ACTIVITY` array, generated from a UCF file.
+- The sensor is configured by applying a sequence of register writes and delays defined in the `ACTIVITY` array, generated from a JSON file.
 This programs the sensor's MLC for activity recognition.

 ### Data Acquisition Loop